YOU ARE EXPLORING

 Paid Time-Off (PTO) for psychology interns is consistent with GME policy and classification at the PGY1 level.

-A total of seven Psychology internship positions are available for the 2018-2019 year.
-Three positions are in the Autism Track, one in the Child/Pediatric Track, one in the Adult/Health Psychology Track, one in the Generalist Track and one in the Integrated Care Track.
+A total of six psychology internship positions are available for the 2019-2020 year.
+Three positions are in the Autism track, two in the Child/Pediatric track and one in the Adult/Health Psychology track.
+Once funding is secured, an Integrated Care track position will be added.

 Living in Indianapolis is very affordable.
-Indianapolis was named the Most Affordable Housing Market.
+In fact, the city was recently named one of the most affordable housing markets.

 The theoretical orientation of the faculty is diverse, including behavioral, cognitive-behavioral, multimodal and psychodynamic.